12 FAM 000

 Federal Information Security Modernization Act (FISMA): A statute (Title III of the E-Government Act, Public Law 107-347, as amended by Public Law 113-283) that requires agencies to assess risk to information systems and provide information security protections commensurate with the risk.
 FISMA also requires that agencies integrate information security into their capital planning and enterprise architecture processes, conduct annual information systems security reviews of all programs and systems, and report the results of those reviews to the Office of Management and Budget (OMB), the Department of Homeland Security (DHS), and relevant Congressional committees.

-Five -year moving window: The period of time in which the aggregate of valid (as adjudicated by DS/IS/APD) security incidents (see 12 FAM 550), will be referred to the GTM Office of Employee Relations (GTM/ER) for possible disciplinary action and the Office of Personnel Security and Suitability (DS/SI/PSS) for action relating to the employee’s security clearance.
+Five-year moving window: The period of time in which the aggregate of valid (as adjudicated by DS/SI/APD) security incidents (see 12 FAM 550), will be referred to the GTM Office of Employee Relations (GTM/ER) for possible disciplinary action and the Office of Personnel Security (DS/SI/PS) for action relating to the employee’s security clearance.
 The period starts on the date of the last incident and extends backward for a period of 60 months.

 Firecall password: The password to a backup user account with full administrative privileges available for use only in extenuating circumstances.